 Speedcast has implemented its own fully managed MPLS Network to deliver all traffic, independent of third parties, and allowing for full control over key performance indicators such as latency and jitter.
 This ensures the highest rate of delivery and the greatest assurance of quality and SLAs.

 We are also a Consulting Partner of the leading cloud providers.
-In fact, we were the first satellite services provider to achieve Advanced Consulting Partner status with AWS.
+In fact, we were the first satellite services provider to achieve Advanced Tier Services Partner status with AWS.
 Thanks to specialized training and access to pre-built solutions and service programs, we are fast and expert at transitioning applications into the cloud and developing new ones.
 Becoming a Consulting Partner requires a strong team of certified professionals and substantial experience implementing cloud solutions.
 Speedcast has both.

 We are Cloud Customers